MicrosoftDocs/entra-docs/docs/external-id/customers/overview-customers-ciam.md

 ## About Azure AD B2C

-If you're a new customer, you might be wondering which solution is a better fit, [Azure AD B2C](/azure/active-directory-b2c/) or Microsoft Entra External ID .
+If you're a new customer, you might be wondering which solution is a better fit, [Azure AD B2C](/azure/active-directory-b2c/) or Microsoft Entra External ID.
 Opt for the current Azure AD B2C product if:

 - You have an immediate need to deploy a production ready build.